 A broccoli bake – on steroids!
-A creamy filling with bacon, chicken and broccoli topped with crunchy bread sprinkled with panko and parmesan.
+Like a savoury version of Bread and Butter Pudding, this delicious Chicken and Broccoli Strata has a creamy filling with bacon, chicken and broccoli topped with crunchy bread sprinkled with panko and parmesan.
 Comfort food at it’s best because it’s fast to make (only 15 minutes of active effort), nutritious (430 calories per serving) and can be made ahead.

 1. The crunchy, cheesy top